DarthVader001/data-warehouse-project/README.md

 # data-warehouse-project

-Building a modern data warehouse with SQL Server, including ETL Processing, data modelling and BI analytics
+Welcome to the **Data Warehouse SQL Project** !!⭐
+This Project demonstrates a comprehensive data warehousing analytics solution.